snoringarvind/npm-angular-pagination/README.md

      </div>
      ```

-1. #### Adding clickable page number buttons/
+1. #### Adding clickable page number buttons.

    - #### component.html

-     Five clickable buttons are displayed with the curren page button in the middle.
+     Five clickable buttons are displayed with the current page button in the middle.
+     With [ngClass] we highlight the current page number.
      The variables _currentPage_ and _btnNosArr_ we get from the call-back, which we will cover later.
-     With [ngClass] we highlight the current page number.

      ```html
      <div